-Since pacers are not "official" contestants in the Class competition, their games will always appear in the "loss" column, they are not eligible for prizes or awards, and their statistics are not to be reported to NatStats.
+Since pacers are not "official" contestants in the Class competition, their games will always appear in the "loss" column, they are not eligible for prizes or awards, and their statistics are not to be entered in eShoe.
 Also, they may or may not be asked to pay the scorekeeper for the games they pitch.